JakeGinnivan/jakeginnivan.github.io/source/about-me.md

 I'm Jake.
 An [Open Source Enthusiast](/open-source-work), Blogger, Speaker, Microsoft MVP (VSTO) and a fan of good Beer & Whisky.

-Currently I am working for [Adaptive Consulting](http://weareadaptive.com) at Deutsche Bank with a bunch of really cool people.
-Check out the [Adaptive Blog](http://blog.weareadaptive.com/), they are doing some really great stuff.
+Currently I am a Consultant for [Adaptive Consulting](http://weareadaptive.com) at Deutsche Bank in London with a bunch of really cool people.
+Before that I was a Senior Consultant with [Readify](http://readify.net/), another top consulting company based in Perth, Australia.

+It is worth checking out the [Adaptive Blog](http://blog.weareadaptive.com/), they are doing some really great stuff.

 Unless specified all code on this blog is released under MIT License.